11. Radial and Axial Expansion and Contraction

 (9)\[ r(T_h) = 0.25 \left(1 + \left(2\times 10^{-6}(1000 − 20)\right)\right) = 0.251 cm\]

-(10)\[ h(T_h) = 5.0 \left(1 + \left((2\times 10^{-6}(1000 − 20)\right)\right) = 5.01 cm\]
+(10)\[ h(T_h) = 5.0 \left(1 + \left(2\times 10^{-6}(1000 − 20)\right)\right) = 5.01 cm\]

 (11)\[ V(T_h) = \pi (0.251)^2 5.01 = 0.988 cm^3\]

-(12)\[ \rho(T_h) = \frac{1.0}{\left(1 + 2\times 10^{-6}(1000 − 20)\right)} = 0.994 \frac{g}{cc}\]
+(12)\[ \rho(T_h) = \frac{1.0}{\left(1 + 2\times 10^{-6}(1000 − 20)\right)^3} = 0.994 \frac{g}{cc}\]

 (13)\[ m(T_h) = 0.994 \times 0.988 = 0.982 g\]

-The following two tables provide illustrations of the axial thermal expansion process for an example core assembly.
+Figures Illustration of Components for Axial Thermal Expansion Process and Simplified Illustration of Axial Thermal Expansion Process for a Core Assembly provide illustrations of the axial thermal expansion process for an example core assembly.
 In this example there are four main block types defined: Shield, Fuel, Plenum, and Dummy.

 ../_images/axial_expansion_components.png